Population genomics: Psychological Impact

+Legal Concerns

+Patients are more likely to undergo GT if they feel their needs are unmet or if their family history and potential health risks are ignored.
+With beneficence in mind, healthcare systems can develop evidence-based policies and educational offerings to better prepare nurses for these situations, which can address future liability concerns.

+Identifying the clinical utility of a test or a recommendation for prevention is already a challenging task because healthcare professionals work to link genomic variants to associated disease risks.
+False-positive results may lead to unnecessary invasive intervention, and false-negative results could lead to the absence of intervention for patients who would greatly benefit.
+The misinterpretation of results represents a liability concern.

+A study demonstrated that multiple variants confirmed by sequencing had been incorrectly classified as pathogenic (Tandy-Connor et al., 2018).

 Mathematical models

 Understanding and analyzing the vast data that comes from population genomics studies requires various mathematical models.
 One method of analyzing this vast data is through QTL mapping.
 QTL mapping has been used to help find the genes that are responsible for adaptive phenotypes.
 To quantify the genetic diversity within a population a value known as the fixation index, or FST is used.
 When used with Tajima's D, FST has been used to show how selection acts upon a population.
-The McDonald-Kreitman test (or MK test) is also favored when looking for selection because it is not as sensitive to changes in a species' demography that would throw off other selection tests.
+The McDonald–Kreitman test (or MK test) is also favored when looking for selection because it is not as sensitive to changes in a species' demography that would throw off other selection tests.

 Future developments

 Most developments within population genomics have to do with increases in the sequencing technology.
 For example, restriction-site associated DNA sequencing, or RADSeq is a relatively new technology that sequences at a lower complexity and delivers higher resolution at a reasonable cost.
 High-throughput sequencing technologies are also a rapidly growing field that allows for more information to be gathered on genomic divergence during speciation.
 High-throughput sequencing is also very useful for SNP detection, which plays a key role in personalized medicine.
 Another relatively new approach is reduced-representation library (RRL) sequencing which discovers and genotypes SNPs and also doesn't require reference genomes.